 Any evidence collected from an unlawful traffic stop can be thrown out under the Fourth Amendment.
 Examples of this type of evidence include chemical tests, field sobriety tests, and even words spoken to the officer.
 This will happen if an officer doesn’t have the basis for reasonable suspicion.

 A real-life example could be you getting pulled over for driving by a college bar that hosts a weekly beer bust, but not committing any traffic violations.
 The officer doesn’t have a valid reason to stop you and anything that happens as a result likely won’t be allowed into evidence.
 This could include objective signs of intoxication like slurred speech, red eyes, or unsteady gait.
 Before your trial begins, your attorney will be able to challenge your case by bringing a pretrial motion to exclude the unlawfully obtained evidence.

 If the field sobriety tests (FSTs) are not valid, this can be another way your DUI charges can be dismissed.
 Horizontal gaze nystagmus (HGN), the walk and turn test (WAT), and the one-leg stand (OLS) are the three main tests that officers use in the field to determine if a driver is too impaired to drive.
 Human error can play a part in administering these tests but they are relatively accurate in detecting drivers under the influence.
 Our DUI lawyers may be able to challenge the tests in the following ways:

-- Were the tests given in poorly lit conditions or on uneven pavement?
+Were the tests given in poorly lit conditions or on the uneven pavement?

 The HGN tests look for involuntary eye movement shown when intoxicated.
 Medical conditions or medications can mimic the involuntary eye movement that is similar to those when impaired by alcohol.
 Before trial or during the trial on cross-examination of the officer, your attorney can challenge the accuracy of these tests.